 I was surprised, and really relieved, that whatever had just happened “worked.”

 But — and this is the tricky part — I don’t share this story to show that I’ve found the key to “get” children to listen.
 I’ve realized I’m not interested in finding that key.
 I share this story because there is a certain magic and connection that can happen sometimes.
 And who knows why, really?

-- I sometimes think of it as Right Action.
+- I sometimes think of it as patience.
 I had stopped focusing on the goal (my child must have normalcy! my child must sleep, now!) and trusted that solutions would arise in due time.